minjiechen/magnetchallenge/README.md

 On November 1st, a preliminary test result is due to evaluate your already developed models for the 10 materials:

-- Step 1: Download the [Data](https://www.dropbox.com/sh/4ppuzu7z4ky3m6l/AAApqXcxr_Fnr5x9f5qDr8j8a?dl=0) for the 10 existing materials each consisting of 5,000 randomly sampled data from the original database.
+- Step 1: Download the [MagNet Challenge Validation Data](https://www.dropbox.com/sh/4ppuzu7z4ky3m6l/AAApqXcxr_Fnr5x9f5qDr8j8a?dl=0) for the 10 existing materials each consisting of 5,000 randomly sampled data from the original database.

 - Step 2: Use this database to evaluate your already-trained models.